W (magazine): W Media, 2020–present

 On August 14, 2020, W was acquired by Bustle Digital Group, Mic, and W Media, a newly formed joint venture led by Karlie Kloss and including Aryeh Bourkoff, Jason Blum, Kaia Gerber, Kirsten Green and Lewis Hamilton.
-They retained Moonves as editor-in-chief.
+Moonves was kept as editor-in-chief.

 International editions

-An international edition was previously published in Japan.
+International editions were previously published in Japan and for Europe.
+The European edition launched in 1991 as W Fashion Life and separate versions were released in English, French, and Italian.
+In 1992 the magazine rebranded to W Fashion Europe.
+W Fashion Europe ceased publication in 1994.

 The South Korean edition was launched in 2005 and is published under license by Doosan Magazine.
+A Chinese edition was launched in 2023 under license by MC Style Media; the magazine's editor-in-chief is Mix Wei.

+Editors

+List of Editor-in-Chiefs of all W editions: